 TIP: Make sure your leaveners are fresh.
 Baking soda and baking powder have a limited shelf life.
 If yours are no longer fresh, they won’t be able to help your muffins rise.

-STEP 3: Stir the sugars into the cooled butter and spice mixture.
+STEP 3: Stir the sugars, sourdough discard, pumpkin puree, oil and milk into the cooled butter and spice mixture.

 STEP 4: Fold the dry ingredients into the wet ingredients.

 TIP: Fold the flour in a third at a time.
 This helps prevent lumps in the batter and avoids too much gluten development through over mixing.